Strunge29/strunge29.github.io/pages/about.md

 tags: [About, Archive]
 ---

-I am an information scientist, a researcher, and a sustainability enthusiast.
+I am an information scientist and a sustainability enthusiast.
 I write about livelihood trends in forest fringe communities.
-I use themes like resilience, and traditional ecological knowledge to highlight some of the strategies that fringe people living in forest frontier communities use to adapt to and manage challenges like poor governance and accountability, climate change, poverty, and resource inadequacy.
+I use themes like resilience and rural livelihood to highlight strategies that forest fringe populations and communities use to adapt to and manage challenges like poor governance and accountability, climate change, poverty, and resource inadequacy.

+My research interest is in climate-induced ecological variability effects on biodiversity.
+I use applications in informatics, biogeography, taxonomy, and data science to assess impacts of climate variability patterns on ecosystems.
+My other interest lies in investigating how data and information are sought, acquired and used by scientists in fields such as ecology and earth sciences, and then applying the insights towards conceptualizing new systems and approaches for addressing these needs.

+Professionally, I am interested in managing data and information for research purposes within STEM-focused environments through the designing, implementing, and use of digital, spatial, and open-source information systems and best practices.
-I hold a bachelors degree in political science with specialization in development administration.
-I have also undertaken graduates studies in fields that focused on governance and administration of public assets, on information management to support decision making, and on forest and natural resource conservation management.
-I love to read, and often use any spare time I get to learn new skills, "machine learning for ecology" being the most recent one.
+I hold a bachelors degree in political science with a minor in geography.
+I have also undertaken graduates studies in the governance and administration of public assets as well as in information systems management to support forest and natural resource conservation.
+I love to read and use my spare time to improve my programming and cartographic skills.

 Welcome to my blog.
 Please remember to leave a comment after reading one of my articles